 Chicken schnitzel is a traditional Austrian dish, which is originally made with veal or pork.
 A few years later, the dish found its way to Israel through the immigrants of European Jews.
 Similar to many Jewish dishes, immigrants adapted this recipe to fit their unique dietary kosher laws.

-Schnitzel is an easy, budget-friendly dish – your kids will surely love it (just like how they love playing fun racing games).
+Schnitzel is an easy, budget-friendly dish – your kids will surely love it, just like how they love playing exciting racing games online!
 Oftentimes, it is served with French fries, but you can also serve it with a fresh Israeli salad to reduce calories.
 This simple chicken schnitzel recipe is sure to become a mainstay in your weekly menu.

 - 2 pounds boneless skinless chicken breasts (large)